triton-inference-server/fil_backend/docs/build.md

 ## Prerequisites
 The FIL backend may be built either using Docker or on the host.
-We recommend using the Dockerized build unless you have a specific need to build on the host in order to simplify dependency management.
+We recommend using the Dockerized build in order to simplify dependency management unless you have a specific need to build on the host.

 ### Dockerized Build
 - [Docker](https://docs.docker.com/get-docker/)